-Influenza (flu) is a highly contagious viral infection and is one of the most severe illnesses of the winter season.
+Influenza (flu) is a highly contagious viral infection.
+It is one of the most severe illnesses of the winter season.

-Influenza is a viral infection of the upper respiratory system, which includes the nose, bronchial tubes, and lungs.
-Influenza has these common symptoms:
+The flu is a viral infection of the upper respiratory system.
+This includes the nose, bronchial tubes, and lungs.
+The flu has these common symptoms:

-Influenza can make people of any age ill.
-Although most people, including children, are ill with influenza for less than a week, some have a much more serious illness and may need to be hospitalized.
-Influenza may also lead to pneumonia or death.
+The flu can make people of any age ill.
+Most people, including children, are ill with influenza for less than a week.
+But some children have a much more serious illness and may need to be treated in the hospital.
+The flu may also lead to pneumonia or death.

-Influenza viruses are divided into three types designated as A, B, and C:
+Flu viruses are divided into 3 types: A, B, and C.

 Influenza types A and B cause epidemics of respiratory illness that happen almost every winter.
-They often lead to increased rates of hospitalization and death.
-Public health efforts to control the spread of influenza focus on types A and B. One of the reasons the flu remains a problem is because the viruses actually change their structure regularly.
+They often lead to more people needing a hospital stay, and more people dying from the flu.
+Public health officials focus on stopping the spread of types A and B. One of the reasons the flu remains a problem is because the viruses change their structure often.
 This means that people are exposed to new types of the virus each year.

 Influenza type C usually causes either a very mild respiratory illness or no symptoms at all.
 It does not cause epidemics and does not have the severe public health impact that influenza types A and B do.

-Influenza viruses continually change (mutate), which helps the virus to evade the immune system of both children and adults.
-People can get the flu no matter what their age.
+Flu viruses continually change (mutate).
+This helps the virus to evade a child's immune system.
+Children (and adults) can get the flu no matter what their age.
 The process works like this:

-A person infected with an influenza virus develops antibodies against that virus.
+A child infected with a flu virus develops antibodies against that virus.